This month look out for:

 Chalk and limestone grasslands: Winter in a quiet time on these grasslands as just the cattle and the sheep roam about.

-Acidic grasslands: These grasslands are often found on moorlands and mountains.
-During winter they can be forbidding places, but still small birds such as meadow pipits and skylarks can be spotted.
+Acidic grasslands: These grasslands are often found on moorlands and mountains and during winter they can be forbidding places, but still small birds such as meadow pipits and skylarks can be spotted.

 Heathlands: The stark winter heathlands still support many small birds.
 The small brown birds with streaked backs are meadow pipits and are commonly seen chasing down their insect prey.
 In the south some heathland sites support Dartford warblers.
 Until recently this was the only warbler that was considered to be a permanent resident.
 However blackcaps are increasing seen in winter, although they may not be the same ones that breed in Britain during the summer months.
 The prickly gorse may still bare its bright yellow flowers even in December.